-Something that drug and alcohol addicts often miss out on is learning how to find and keep a job.
+Something that drug and alcohol addicts often miss out on is learning life skills, such as how to find and keep a job.
 When people start abusing drugs and alcohol at a very young age, their inability to work is often impeded.
 Virtually all mental, spiritual, personal, and cognitive growth ceases when one starts abusing drugs and alcohol.
 It is like pressing the pause button on an individual’s growth towards adulthood.
 If a person hasn’t become experienced yet in the American workforce, then he or she is going to have a hard time finding a job not just while an addict, but even after completing rehab and getting clean.

 The foundation of financial stability in this nation is employment, and so many addicts miss out on that thanks to their addictions.
 Addiction almost always takes priority for drug and alcohol abusers over retaining a job, so some addicts end up losing their employment and becoming homeless as a result of their substance abuse.

 Recovering addicts and individuals who have completed rehab and are trying to start their lives anew must be able to keep a job after they complete rehab.
 Just like everyone else in society, they must be able to pay the rent and other obligations to prevent them from relapsing.
 Fortunately for them, many inpatient treatment centers teach patients how to retain employment at their rehab centers.